 In this time of the coronavirus these parting words are from Reverend Barrish from the Tsubaki Grand Shrine of America, based on the Kyusei Kigaku for 2020.

 How can we best go forward joyfully in these deeply troubling times?

 .. we must be grounded, centered and connected to deep sources of vitality to go forward — to become purified and renewed and enjoy each day as the special gift even as we feel deeply and compassionately connected to the many injustices and crimes against Nature that are ongoing in our current world…if we base our lives on seeking cooperation and giving gratitude we can stand on the sacred earth and receive the infinite vitality and KI in this current moment…

 With harmony and balance in mind, this blog was posted at 4.27 on 27.4.20.

-Afterword: After posting the blog in April I rediscovered a book in my library that is extremely relevant to YinYang in Japan.
+Afterword: After posting this blog in April 2020 I rediscovered a book in my library that is directly relevant to yinyang in Japan.
 Published in 1971 The Looking Glass God was ahead of its time in many ways.
-It deserves, and will get, a post of its own after I read the book for a second time to delve further into the deeper meaning.
-For the moment here is the intriguing cover.
+It has an intriguing cover, with the requisite yinyang symbols.
+The book has deep meaning and warrants further exploration.

 A complementary post written in August 2020 also has significance to yinyang in Japan.
 It stems from three unconnected sightings about Hokusai and a chance discovery of his instructions on how to draw a torii.
 The strong connection to the I Ching, inyo and gogyo in drawing this form was a real eye-opener.
 You can read more about it here.

 I have also discovered references to yinyang in books on Japanese swords, management styles and supernatural creatures (yokai), and in several more academic articles.
 The ‘sightings’ and connections are growing.
 Together they are building a complex picture of yinyang in Japan through space and time.